Skip to content

 Refund Processing1-3 business days back to wallet

-Deposits from the wallet into the operator cashier are instant — the player initiates the transfer inside iFrame 2.0 and the operator's balance updates in real time.
+Deposits from the wallet into the operator cashier are instant: the player initiates the transfer inside iFrame 2.0 and the operator's balance updates in real time.
 Withdrawals from the operator back to the wallet are usually instant or within 24 hours depending on the operator's own payout approval flow, which is the bigger variable than MiFinity's processing time.
-Withdrawals from the wallet to a player's bank account run 1-3 business days through PayAnyBank rails (115 countries, recipient's preferred currency).
-Withdrawals to a Visa, Mastercard or UnionPay card via PayAnyCard are real-time with dynamic currency conversion available.
-Settlement to the operator on accumulated wallet-to-cashier transfers runs T+1 typical, which is competitive with Adyen and Checkout.com and faster than Nuvei (T+2 to T+7 on the wide end).
-The pain point cited consistently in Trustpilot reviews is KYC verification delays on player withdrawals — when a withdrawal triggers re-verification through Veriff, the player can sit in a KYC queue for 2-3 days.
-The operator typically doesn't see this delay (their payout to the wallet completed), but the player does, and complaints filter back to operators through support channels.
-The 2025 Veriff Proof of Address integration is intended to reduce these queues but the consumer review base hasn't yet shifted materially.
+Withdrawals from the wallet to a player's bank account run 1-3 business days through PayAnyBank rails (115 countries, recipient's preferred currency), while withdrawals to a Visa, Mastercard or UnionPay card via PayAnyCard are real-time with dynamic currency conversion available.
+Settlement to the operator on accumulated wallet-to-cashier transfers runs T+1 typical, competitive with Adyen and Checkout.com and faster than Nuvei (T+2 to T+7 on the wide end).
+The pain point cited consistently in Trustpilot reviews is KYC verification delays on player withdrawals, where a withdrawal that triggers re-verification through Veriff can leave the player in a KYC queue for 2-3 days.
+The operator typically does not see this delay (their payout to the wallet completed) but the player does, and complaints filter back to operators through support channels.
+The 2025 Veriff Proof of Address integration is intended to reduce these queues, but the consumer review base has not yet shifted materially.
 Updated Q2 2026.

 Integration & Tech